 - What SAP Notes to check first for any queries re correct configuration, expected behaviour, or support fixes

-You can collect this information individual App by individual App but with over 550 Fiori apps in S/4HANA 1610 that’s a very tedious and time-consuming approach.
+You can collect this information individual App by individual App but with over 1760 SAP Fiori apps delivered in S/4HANA 1909 FPS01 that’s a very tedious and time-consuming approach.
 Surely there is a faster and more efficient way?
 Yes there is.
 Aggregation by Business Role!

 Business Role for holistic, prioritized view of available apps

 You might be wondering – why filter by Business Role?
-Surely we just want to grab the whole list of apps for S/4HANA.
-Well having been through this personally several times now, and played around with the different filter options in the Fiori Apps Library, for S/4HANA the “By Role” filter is the most reliable method for finding all Fiori Apps that can be run on S/4HANA 1610.
+Surely we just want to grab the whole list of apps for SAP S/4HANA.
+Well having been through this personally several times now, and played around with the different filter options in the Fiori Apps Library, for SAP S/4HANA the “By Role” filter is the most reliable method for finding all Fiori Apps that can be run on SAP S/4HANA.

 Searching by business role also makes sense from a project viewpoint as when project timelines are constrained you can prioritise apps based on: